connext/monorepo/packages/integration/README.md

 ## Environment Variables

-You should create `.env` file and set the following env variables which will be used in local e2e on runtime environment.
+You should create a `.env` file in the `packages/integration` directory and set the following env variables which will be used in local e2e on runtime environment.

 ```sh
 GRAPH_1337_ENDPOINT=http://localhost:8010/subgraphs/name/connext/nxtp